16–19 Bursary Fund

 You may qualify for Free College Meals (FCM) or our Meal Card Scheme, which both provide £5 per timetabled day to spend at our food outlets using your Student ID card.

-Our food outlets offer a £5 Meal Deal daily, with plenty of choice on offer.
-We always try to accommodate common dietary requirements such as gluten-intolerance, vegetarianism, and veganism.
+Our food outlets offer a £5 Meal Deal daily, with a range of options to suit different dietary needs including vegetarian, vegan, and gluten-free choices.

-You may be eligible for Free College Meals if your household receives benefits such as Universal Credit, Income Support, or Child Tax Credit.
+You may be eligible for Free College Meals if your household receives benefits such as Universal Credit.

-You may be eligible for the Meal Card Scheme if your household income is below £25,000 net.
+You may be eligible for the Meal Card Scheme if your household income is below £27,500.

 Childcare Support